 Lactuca serriola L.

-Stems - To +2m tall, erect, single from the base, glabrous above, typically hispid near the base, glaucous or not, with pure white milky sap, herbaceous, from a taproot, fistulose, typically simple except in the inflorescence.
+Stems - Ascending to erect, to 2.0 m, single from the base, hollow between the nodes, glabrous above, typically hispid near the base, glaucous or not, whitish tan, with sap which is pure white.

 Origin - Native to Europe.

 Other info. - This species can be found throughout Missouri and the entire continental U.S. The plant is easy to identify from its pure white sap (with no trace of tan or orange tint), prickly leaves, and yellow flowers.
 It is quite weedy and is most typically found in highly disturbed areas.
 Varieties have been named based upon leaf lobing, with var. integrifolia (Bogenh.)
 G. Beck having unlobed leaves and var. serriola having the more characteristic and common, pinnately lobed leaves.

 Photographs taken in Ellington, MO., 7-13-03 (DETenaglia); also near Labadie, Franklin County, MO, 7-15-2007, and along the Katy Trail near Dutzow, Warren County, MO, 7-1-2020 (SRTurner).